Julian22222/PRACTICE/C_Sharp/Project_MVC_BookShop2/README.md

 When you use RedirectToAction, Redirect, or other redirect methods:

+- ViewBag, ViewData, and ModelState can be passed only with – return View() option.
+  If use RedirectToAction("ShowCars", "Home"); - This starts a new request, which means all that per-request data (ViewBag, ViewData, ModelState) is lost unless you persist it some other way.
 - The framework starts a new request, which means the original ViewBag data is lost.
 - This is because ViewBag data is not stored in TempData, session, or cookies, so it doesn’t persist beyond the current request.